 Christian is the Head of the Latin America Group, as well as the US Head of International Arbitration.
 He specializes in international commercial and investment arbitration and dedicates much of his practice to our clients' interests in Latin America.
 He is based in New York and he works closely with our London, Madrid and Paris offices.
 He acts for corporations and sovereign states across all major industry sectors, and in particular energy (oil & gas, power), technology, construction, engineering, mining, media and telecommunications.
-He has nearly 20 years' experience of working in all countries throughout Central and South America.
+He has over 20 years' experience of working in all countries throughout Central and South America.

 Christian regularly appears as an advocate before international arbitral tribunals, such as the International Chamber of Commerce (ICC), the London Court of International Arbitration (LCIA), International Centre for the Settlement of Investment Disputes (ICSID) as well as American Arbitration Association (ICDR) and UNCITRAL.
 Christian has particular experience in the practice of public international law and has worked at the Inter-American Commission on Human Rights (IACHR), Washington, DC.
 He also sits as arbitrator in English and Spanish language arbitrations.